System access charge

-Fixed charges are calculated based on an amount established on a 30-day basis, multiplied by the number of days in the consumption period.
-This amount will vary slightly from one bill to the next, depending on how many days are in the consumption period.
+It is prorated to the number of days in the consumption period if it is not 30 days.
+As a result, this amount will vary slightly from one bill to the next, depending on how many days are in the consumption period.

-Rates M, G-9, LG and L have no fixed charges.
-However, for rates M and G-9, the billed amount cannot be less than the applicable minimum billing demand.
+As regards business rates, only Rate G has a system access charge.
+However, for rates M and G9, the billed amount cannot be less than the applicable minimum charge.

 Energy, expressed in kilowatthours (kWh), is billed at a general rate for all customers, with no exceptions.
 In some cases, a first tier of kilowatthours will be billed at one amount, and any energy used beyond this threshold will be billed at a lesser amount.